mewers2/School_District_Analysis/README.md

 ### Adjusted Analysis
 To conduct the adjusted analysis, the Thomas High School ninth graders' math and reading scores were replaced with NaN values, or not a number.
-A 'loc' [script](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.loc.html) was used to filter just the scores from the Thomas High School ninth graders:
+A `loc` [script](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.loc.html) was used to filter just the scores from the Thomas High School ninth graders:

 ![loc_script_replacing_scores_with_NaNs](https://github.com/mewers2/School_District_Analysis/blob/main/Resources/loc_script_replacing_scores_with_NaNs.png)